stonkyoloer/ai-powered-options-trade-analyzer/README.md

-# 📈 StonkYoloer Portfolio & Daily Trade Screener
+# 📈 Daily Portfolio and Options Trade Screeners

-I am now AI, start with $400, ChatGPT vs Grok, I will do whatever they say.
+"I am now AI, start with $400, ChatGPT vs Grok, I will do whatever they say.
 I am not responsible for my actions.
 No DD.
 No Brains.
-JUST VIBES!
+JUST VIBES!"

 ---

-# 1️⃣  Setup & Install Tasty Trade API
+# 1️⃣  Configure TastyTrade

 ## 🛠 Create a Project